noaa-pifsc/Calibr/README.md

 export_results(results)

 ```
 Note:
 "std_method" defines the name of the standard method the secondary method's data need to be converted to.
 "stat_model" defines the type of model use to run the calibration analyses (either "GLM" or "GLMM").

 ## Output

 By default, ouptut from `export_results` will be written to a new `Calibr` subdirectory of the the users HOME directory.

-For Windows users, the HOME directory is typically located at `C:/users/[USERNAME]`.
+For Windows users, the HOME directory is typically located at `C:/users/[USERNAME]/Documents/`.
 Where `[USERNAME]` is the system's user account name.

+Two main files are generated in the output: "REP_summary"" which provides a breakdown of replicate sample sizes and "summary_table"" which presents the final results.

+The headers for REP_summary are as follows:
+GROUP: Same as above.
+NREP_TOTAL: Total number of replicates in the data set (both methods combined).This excludes replicates from BLOCKs where a specific GROUP was not found.
+NREP_STD_METHOD: Total number of replicates  in the data set for the standard method.
+NREP_SEC_METHOD: Total number of replicates  in the data set for the secondary method.
+POSREP_TOTAL: Total number of replicates where a specific GROUP was observed (positive, non-zero count)
+POSREP_STD_METHOD: Total number of replicates from standard method where a specific GROUP was observed (positive, non-zero count)
+POSREP_SEC_METHOD: Total number of replicates from secondary method where a specific GROUP was observed (positive, non-zero count)

+The headers for summary_table are as follows:
+GROUP: Same as above.
+METHOD: Sampling method used.
+GCF.PRES: Gear calibration factor for presence-absence data.
+Convert probability of observation of secondary method following this equation: Prob_M1=inv.logit(logit(Prob_M2+GCF.PRES)))
+GCF.PRES_2.5: Lower bound of 95% probability interval of GCF.PRES.
+GCF.PRES_95: Upper bound of 95% probability interval of GCF.PRES.
+GCF.POS: Gear calibration factor for positive-only data.
+Convert abundance metric of positive-only data for secondary method following this equation: Abund_M1=Abund_M2/GCF.POS
+GCF.POS_2.5: Lower bound of 95% probability interval of GCF.PRES.
+GCF.POS_95: Upper bound of 95% probability interval of GCF.PRES.
+PRES: Probability of observing a specific species for each method in the provided dataset.
+PRES.CAL: Calibrated probability of observing a species by method (used as a check on the success of the standardization procedure).
+POS: Abundance of a specific species for each method.
+POS.CAL: Calibrated abundance of a specific species for each method (used as a check on the success of the standardization procedure).
+OPUE: Obervation Per Unit Effort obtained by multiplying prob. of sighting and abundance (PRES x POS) in provided data set.
+OPUE.CAL: Obervation Per Unit Effort obtained by multiplying calibrated prob. of sighting and abundance (PRES.CAL x POS.CAL) in provided data set.